Kayli/logspub/dev/cicd.md

   - a bit confusing terminology (not a big deal)
     - pipeline instance is called 'pipeline' and pipeline is called 'pipeline template'
   - does not support prepopulation of values for parametrized pipelines (but jenkins does if i remember correctly)

+## github

+- platform offering set of tools for automating developer workflows
+- can react to 'events' which signal that something happened 'pr created', 'pr merged', etc
+- action: reusable piece of pipeline code
+  - some actions have 'simplified' syntax, like 'run'
+  - for others you need to specify where action code is located, e.g. 'actions/checkout@v2'
+- workflow: chain of actions
+- action runner
+  - github offers predefined runners
+  - but you can host your own

 ## jenkins